 Black Cat Appreciation Day was launched in the United States to dispel the negative view towards black cats.
 The date is August 17th.

-Black cats make just as wonderful pets as cats of any other colour.
+Black cats make just as beautiful pets as cats of any other colour.
 It is unfortunate that they are still the target of superstition in so many countries.

 In memory of Shadow and Podge.